• Skip to content

 Hull City Council runs quarterly Preventing Homelessness Focus Group meetings which provide opportunities for multi-agency discussions on how partners can work together with the Council to prevent homelessness and develop appropriate services and support for people who are homeless.

-The key to preventing rough sleeping is making best use of Housing Related Support and expanding/enhancing the outreach offer to include support with mental health and substance misuse.
+The key to preventing rough sleeping is making best use of Housing Related Support and expanding/enhancing the outreach offer to include support with specialists in mental health and substance use.
 The Improving Outcomes Group brings together enforcement activity to tackle antisocial behaviour, begging and crime often associated with rough sleeping.

 To respond specifically to the health needs of homeless people, Hull has a homelessness health service (provided by Modality) which focuses on people who are homeless and rough sleepers.
 It provides a combined a primary care inclusion service and hospital discharge service the latter of which seeks to resolve housing issues on admission to hospital/earlier in the person’s hospital treatment instead of at discharge, so that ongoing healthcare needs can be better met by ensuring appropriate onward housing is in place.